ctfpilot/instancing-fallback/README.md

 ## License

-This schema and repository is licensed under the **EUPL-1.2 License**.
+This component and repository is licensed under the **EUPL-1.2 License**.
 You can find the full license in the **[LICENSE](LICENSE)** file.

 We encourage all modifications and contributions to be shared back with the community, for example through pull requests to this repository.